codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 # Migrating your existing bundle to nodecg-io

-This guide explains you how to migrate an existing nodecg bundle that already meets your requirements to use nodecg-io. nodecg-io manages service configuration and authentication so your bundle doesn't have to bother with it.
+This guide explains to you how to migrate an existing nodecg bundle that already meets your requirements to use nodecg-io. nodecg-io manages service configuration and authentication, so your bundle doesn't have to bother with it.

 If you are lucky and used the same library as we do for the service you want to migrate, nodecg-io is a drop-in replacement just doing authentication and configuration.
-If you have used another library you'll have to do a little more work to migrate to the library that our service uses.
+If you have used another library, you'll have to do a little more work to migrate to the library that our service uses.
 In that case make sure that the migration is worth the effort.
 You can use nodecg-io for one service and use your own library of choice for other services if you like to.